susiloharjo/lmic_id_as923_2/README.md

 # lmic_id_as923_2

-Test lmic as923_2 not tested
+Test lmic for id as923-2 not tested

 ABP ok but OTAA not tested